On The Couch With Marilyn Monroe

 "When you're famous you kind of run into human nature in a raw kind of way" - Marilyn Monroe

-One of the lesser known facts about Marilyn Monroe is that she did daily sessions of psychoanalysis, and that rather than this being a passing fad, psychotherapy played a profound role in her life.
+One of the lesser known facts about Marilyn Monroe was that she did daily sessions of psychoanalysis and that rather than this being a passing Hollywood fad, therapy played a profound role in her life.

 Having experienced a childhood blighted by deprivation and trauma there was much to explore, and so psychoanalysis became a gateway to a more expansive way of being, which included an interest in nineteenth century literature, radical leftist politics and counterculture.
-Marilyn spoke out against racial segregation, openly supporting artists such as Ella Fitzgerald.
-She challenged entrenched gender norms by taking on the suits at Twentieth Century Fox setting up her own film production company, and in interviews she talked about non-normative sex and relationships:
+Beyond the blonde bombshell persona, Marilyn was a frustrated beatnik.
+She spoke out against racial segregation, openly supporting artists such as Ella Fitzgerald, and challenged entrenched gender norms by taking on the male executives at Twentieth Century Fox, setting up her own film production company in the process.
+In interviews she talked about non-normative sex and relationships:

 "when two people love each other, who cares what colour or flavour or religion they are?
 It’s two human beings."

 Born Norma Jeane Mortenson in 1926, Marilyn never knew her father, and her mother, Gladys Baker, suffered from schizophrenia, spending much of her life in psychiatric institutions.
 As a result, Marilyn was placed in foster homes and an orphanage, experiencing repeated abandonment and abuse.
-These early experiences contributed to psychological wounds which she carried into - and played out - in adulthood.
-Hollywood provided a seductive escape, but the glitz and glamour could never offer her the healing she needed.
-As the actress Bette Davis observed, Hollywood is full of daughters looking for Daddies.
+These early traumas contributed to significant psychological wounds which she carried into - and played out - in adulthood.
+Hollywood provided a seductive escape - as the actress Bette Davis observed, Hollywood is full of daughters looking for Daddies - but the glitz and glamour, and the promise of being rescued could never offer her the healing she truly needed.

 Marilyn began therapy in the 1950s and later worked with Dr. Ralph Greenson, a prominent psychoanalyst based in Los Angeles.